-The Shire acknowledges that protecting children and young people from harm is a whole of community responsibility, and every member of our community has an important role to play.
+The Shire of Serpentine Jarrahdale acknowledges that protecting children and young people from harm is a whole of community responsibility, and every member of our community has an important role to play.
 The welfare of children in the Shire's care is our upmost priority, with zero tolerance of child harm and abuse.